-A. Overall space use between (m2)
+A. Overall space use between (m )

 Total area per FTE 2.2 3.2

 Learning/Teaching per FTE 1.5 2.1

 Non-teaching/Balance per FTE 0.7 1.1

-B. Norms and star B. Norms and standards Space category E band ween Design issues General teaching Space 1.0 1.2 The design of classroom space should be flexible and adaptable.
+B. Norms and standards Space category m /FTE band between Design issues General teaching Space 1.0 1.2 The design of classroom space should be flexible and adaptable.
 Modular standard furniture should be used.
 Some storage for materials and equipment should be provided in or near classrooms.
 Specialist teaching space 0.1 0.3 Space and equipment should be provided that can be used for specialist teaching.
 Access to outside spaces and facilities for practical learning should be provided, such as planting, painting, and experiments.
-Learning space 0.4 0.6 Access should be provided to space, materials and equipment, such as books and computers, to enable learners to conduct learning at their own pace for an adequate amount of time each week.
+Learning space 0.4 9:6 9:6 Access should be provided to space, materials and equipment, such as books and computers, to enable learners to conduct learning at their own pace for an adequate amount of time each week.
 This can be provided, in order to allow large group learning/teaching events and theatre or music performances.
-Non-teaching space 0.3 2nos Ensure there is adequate space for educators to work together in groups in order to prepare joint lessons and co-coordinated learning events.
+Non-teaching space 0.3 0.5 Ensure there is adequate space for educators to work together in groups in order to prepare joint lessons and co coordinated learning events.
 Space should be provided for the healthy and safe preparation and serving of food where schools accommodate feeding schemes.
 Balance 0.4 0.6 Ensure that all commonly used routes are easily accessible and safe for all learners, including those in wheelchairs.

 School site m2/FTE Site area See Section 5 A key consideration should be the proximity of the school to the learners that use it.
 Informal social/play area min.
-1.5 Provide stimulating/educational play equipment/material, such as climbing frames, and sandpit where possible.
+1.5 Provide stimulating/educational play equipment/material, such a climbing frames, and sandpit where possible.
 Sports area min.
 7.4 Ensure that a range of sporting events can be accommodated that will cater for the interests of all learners.
 This should include, as a minimum, football and netball, even if full-size pitches are not provided.
 Parking min.
 0.3 Parking for staff vehicles and a small number of visitors should either be on site or adjacent to the school site.
 Garden plots min.
 0.3 Provided a portion of agricultural land within the school site, which may be used by the school or local community to cultivate produce.
 This produce may be used by the school as part of a feeding scheme.

-C. Proportions of s pace Space category % of total Location issues area b etween General teaching space 45 38 Ensure that the noise between classrooms is not disruptive and views from windows are not distracting.
-Specialist teaching space 5 9 Equipment, services and space for more specialist teaching, such as practical experiments, should be provided within or near classrooms.
+C. Proportions of space Space category total etween Location issues General teaching space 45 38 Ensure that the noise between classrooms is no disruptive and views from windows are not distracting.
+Specialist teaching 5 9 9 Equipment, services and space for more specialist teaching, such as practical experiments, should be provided within or near classrooms.
 Learning space 18 19 This should be located centrally or in classrooms, and learners encouraged to use this in their free time - i.e. during break or after school.
 Non-teaching space 14 15 Locate admin/staff area to ensure good supervision of school entrance and grounds.
-Balance 18 19 Toilets should be provided as per National Building Regulations (See Tables 5, 6 & 7) and located where they can be easily supervised by staff.
+Balance 18 19 Toilets should be provided as per National Building Regulations (See Tables 5 & 6) and located where they can be easily supervised by staff.

-Taking the these norms into consideration, the following tables for Public Primary Schools (Tables 1-2) have been developed for infrastructure planners, designers and managers to assist in ensuring that the minimum standards are achieved.
+Taking the these norms into consideration, the following tables for Public Primary Schools (Tables 1 - 2) have been developed for infrastructure planners, designers and managers to assist in ensuring that the minimum standards are achieved.